Beef Burrito Recipe

-Beef Barbacoa traditionally takes lots of specialist ingredients.
-Our easy, store cupboard version is much more simple and is the perfect base for beef burritos.
+Low & slow cooked beef barbacoa traditionally requires specialist ingredients.
+Our easy, store cupboard version is super simple, pull-apart tender and is the perfect meat for beef burritos or burrito bowls.

 We love to serve our beef barbacoa with an array of side dishes to let people build their own beef burritos or burrito bowls.